jeffersongoncalves/filament-logo/README.md

 This package automatically adds the Filament logo to your panel in two different scenarios:

 1. **Mobile View**: The logo appears at the top of the panel on mobile devices using `PanelsRenderHook::TOPBAR_BEFORE`.

-2. **Desktop with Collapsed Sidebar**: The logo appears in the topbar when the sidebar is collapsed on desktop devices using `PanelsRenderHook::TOPBAR_START`.

 No additional configuration is required.
 The package works out of the box after installation.